Bendzae/WFCVoxelModelGenerator/Readme.md

 # WFC Voxel Model Generator
-This project contains a, 3D-Implementation of the WFC Algorithm by Max Gumin (https://github.com/mxgmn/WaveFunctionCollapse) and a UI that allows loading example Voxel Models, manipulating Parameters of the algorithm aswell as export the generated Models.
+This project contains a 3D-Implementation of the WFC Algorithm by Max Gumin (https://github.com/mxgmn/WaveFunctionCollapse) and a UI that allows loading example Voxel Models, manipulating Parameters of the algorithm aswell as export the generated Models.
 This application was developed as part of a Bachelor-Thesis